fafalone/WinDevLib/README.md

 ```

 ## Updates

+**Update (v4.6.132):** Numerous bug fixes related to string handling (ByRef LongPtrs that should have been ByVal), added another large batch of APIs.

 **Update (v4.5.130):** Some minor bug fixes, added IInputPaneAnimationCoordinator, added another batch of APIs (focused on GDI, thread synchronization, and activation contexts).